 And what about Clara, the Impossible Girl?
 When facing off against the Great Intelligence, whom has infiltrated the Doctor’s timestream in order to reverse all of his victories across his many incarnations, the Doctor’s companion Clara jumped into his timestream to defeat the Intelligence.
 Doing so supposedly fractured her across the Doctor’s entire life span.
 But if that were so, why did she only go back as far as the First Doctor and not to any one of the incarnations we have only just learned about?

-But the Master’s revelation to the Doctor is by no means the whole story.
-If anything, it is just the beginning, though it looks like we will have to wait until late next year before we see any further movement on where this story will take the Time Lord and her fans.
+Obviously, the Master’s revelation to the Doctor is by no means the whole story.
+If anything, it is just the beginning.
+Though it looks like we will have to wait until late next year before we see any further movement on where this story will take the Time Lord and her fans.